AdobeDocs/support-resources.en/help/adobe-success-portal/technical-persona/support-and-insights/create-and-manage-cases-in-the-adobe-success-portal.md

 title: Create and manage cases in the [!DNL Adobe Success] portal
 description: Learn how to manage cases in the [!DNL Adobe Success] portal.
 ---
-# Create and manage cases in the Adobe Success portal
+# Create and manage cases in the [!DNL Adobe Success] portal

 This guide explains how to create, view, and download reports for cases in the Adobe Success portal.